Marido en alquiler

 Marido en alquiler is an American telenovela premiered on Telemundo on July 10, 2013, and concluded on January 13, 2014.
 The telenovela is created by the Venezuelan author Perla Farías, based on the Brazilian drama written by Aguinaldo Silva, entitled Fina Estampa.
 Produced by Telemundo Studios and Rede Globo de Televisão, and distributed by Telemundo Internacional.

-It stars Sonya Smith as Griselda Carrasco — A woman who is dedicated to the business of repairing cars and appliances, and striving to ensure that her children have a better future, along with Juan Soler as Reinaldo Ibarra, Maritza Rodríguez as Teresa Cristina, Roberto Manrique as Kike, Gabriel Coronel as José Antonio, Kimberly Dos Ramos as Patricia Ibarra, Ricardo Chávez as Gabriel Rodríguez, and Miguel Varoni as José Salinas.
+It stars Sonya Smith as Griselda Carrasco — A woman who is dedicated to the business of repairing cars and appliances, and striving to ensure that her children have a better future, along with Juan Soler, Maritza Rodríguez, Roberto Manrique, Gabriel Coronel, Kimberly Dos Ramos, Ricardo Chávez, and Miguel Varoni.